Chart Color Schemes

 An assessment of population growth drivers in Tweed Heads West reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025 the suburb of Tweed Heads West's population is estimated at around 6,430.
-This reflects an increase of 254 people (4.1%) since the 2021 Census which reported a population of 6,176 people.
-The change is inferred from the resident population of 6,335 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 25 validated new addresses since the Census date.
-This level of population equates to a density ratio of 644 persons per square kilometer.
-Tweed Heads West's 4.1% growth since the 2021 census exceeded the SA4 region (3.3%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 50.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Tweed Heads West statistical area (Lv2) had an estimated population of around 6,456 as of Nov 2025.
+This reflected an increase of 280 people from the 2021 Census figure of 6,176 people, marking a growth rate of 4.5%.
+AreaSearch's estimate of the resident population was 6,332 following examination of the latest ERP data release by the ABS (June 2024), with an additional 25 validated new addresses since the Census date contributing to this increase.
+This resulted in a density ratio of 647 persons per square kilometer.
+The Tweed Heads West (SA2) demonstrated higher growth compared to its SA4 region (3.9%) and SA3 area, indicating it as a growth leader in the region.
+Overseas migration accounted for approximately 50% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, a population increase just below the median of non-metropolitan areas nationally is expected.
-The suburb is expected to increase by 633 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.6% in total over the 17 years.
+Projected demographic shifts indicate a population increase just below the median of non-metropolitan areas nationally, with an expected rise of 636 persons in the Tweed Heads West (SA2) by 2041.
+This reflects an overall increase of approximately 9.2% over the 17-year period from 2025 to 2041.

 Frequently Asked Questions - Population